Dhyey-Patel28/SegLungAI/Project Description.md

   Dr. Mathewson will assist by providing resources, data, and any existing codebase, offering guidance as needed throughout the project.

 ## **Project Abstract**
-**SegLungAI** will leverage semantic segmentation techniques to automatically detect and segment lung regions in chest CT and MRI scans.
+**SegLungAI** will leverage semantic segmentation techniques to automatically detect and segment lung regions in chest MRI scans.
 The goal is to develop an AI model in Python that achieves high accuracy in lung segmentation, reducing the need for manual corrections.
 As the project progresses, additional features and improvements will be incorporated to enhance model performance and extend the project’s capabilities.

 ## **Problem Statement**
-Previously, lung segmentation from chest CT/MRI scans was done manually, taking months to complete for each patient and scan.
+Previously, lung segmentation from chest MRI scans was done manually, taking months to complete for each patient and scan.
 While there are existing tools for segmentation, they still lack the accuracy needed to eliminate the need for manual review, which still requires human oversight for correcting mislabels or missing data.

 ## **Current Solutions and Gaps**
 Current neonatal lung segmentation methods often lack the precision required for clinical use.
-Existing tools fail to fully address the complexities of neonatal CT/MRI scans, which vary in quality and resolution, leading to inaccuracies that require human intervention.
+Existing tools fail to fully address the complexities of neonatal MRI scans, which vary in quality and resolution, leading to inaccuracies that require human intervention.

 ## **Technical Background**
 The project will utilize Python and machine learning, focusing on semantic segmentation techniques with libraries such as TensorFlow or PyTorch.
 Medical imaging tools like OpenCV will also be employed.
-A deep learning model will be trained on 30 anonymized neonatal chest CT/MRI scans provided by Cincinnati Children’s Hospital.
+A deep learning model will be trained on 30 anonymized neonatal chest MRI scans provided by Cincinnati Children’s Hospital.

 ## **Approach**
 The project will begin with the pre-processing of the provided image data.
 A semantic segmentation model will be developed to detect and segment lung structures.
 The model's performance will be evaluated and iteratively improved to achieve higher accuracy and minimize the need for manual review.